 The Paella had humble origins as far back as the 15th-16th century.
 Yet has become known as Spain´s national dish.
-Originally from Valencia and Alicante regions the traditional Valencia Paella is often misrepresented.
+Originally from Valencia and Alicante regions.
+Traditional Valencia Paella is often misrepresented.

 An authentic Paella does not have seafood in it.
 Lets take a look at the Valencian Paella in more detail.